omidiu/ca_tome/README.md

 image.save("cat.png")
 ```

 🔔 **Note**: All experiments were conducted on the `runwayml/stable-diffusion-v1-5` model, which is no longer supported on Hugging Face.
+Instead, we are using a mirror of the deprecated runwayml/stable-diffusion-v1-5 model.
 ---

 ## Citation 🖍️